SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - Change status to `starship.status.value`
 - Maker did you a lot of good work but seems doesn't handle Enums well yet
 - Update the page to see it renders the list
-- Click on Show link
+- Click on the Show link
 - The same error
 - Do the same fix in `starship_admin/show.html.twig`
 - So it renders the list and allow us to watch the specific Starship details
 - But more important it also gives us some forms so that we could create, update and delete records
-- We can delete it from this show page
+- We can delete records from its show page
 - Press that button to delete ID 106
 - Oh, it asks a JS prompt to confirm the delete action
 - I will cancel and return back to the list page